ReceiptManager/receipt-manager-app/README.md

 If the server is running, the server ip is shown in the server console.
 That's it.

 ## Architecture
-Parsing receipts is not only time consuming, it is moreover a very powerhungry task.
+Parsing receipts is not only time consuming, it is moreover a very powerful task.
 Since mobile devices have a unacceptable performance, the parser uses a (traditional) client server architecture.

 #### How it works